svought/bIMS/out/production/bIMS/README.md

 Delete method with recordID (int) working.<br />
 https://user-images.githubusercontent.com/42819077/230999593-d203f083-9bd7-4c71-944c-ab32cdbd7080.png <br /><br />

+<h2>Improvements</h2>
+Need to create junction table, Item_Manufacturer, to complete normalization.
+This junction table will allow me to remove manufacturerID, which is not dependent on the primary key, from the items table.
+This will complete 2NF for the database.
+Every table attribute in the DB is dependent on only the table key and thus, with this junction table added, would be in 3NF.

 <h2>Conclusion</h2>
 Yet to be determined, still working on and enjoying this project.
 Will update this section in the future.